Porsche 911 Service Specialist

 Correct servicing to your Porsche 911 is key to the vehicle operating at its peak performance and remaining reliable for continued use.
 A 911 familiar mechanic offers a higher level of intuition based on years of driving and working on the car to enable an early insight to a possible fault which could affect reliability.

 The scheduled servicing for the Porsche 911 involves changing the key serviceable parts and fluids, but also involves many visual inspections to establish the condition of various components and systems to ensure the vehicle remains fit for purpose.

-Braunton Engineering follow the Porsche schedule for the 911 service but also add their own additional visual inspections based on their familiarity with working on the older 911’s.
-The older cars which have come away from Porsche main agent have accrued wear and mileage and experience new and developing faults as time goes by – faults which the original schedule does not cater for, but that a familiar hand is aware of and this allows the mechanic to make reports and offer an owner important repairs and updates
+Braunton Engineering follow the Porsche Factory service schedule, but also add their own additional visual inspections based on their familiarity with working on the older 911’s.
+The older cars experience new and developing faults as time and miles goes by – these are faults which are not catered for in the original schedule, but ones that a mechanic with plenty of 911 experience will be able to assess and repair swiftly.

 The Porsche 911 offers an unrivaled sports car driving experience that no other manufacturer offers at the same value.
 One has to look at its rivals with a higher budget to find anything similar to the driving experience of a well kept 911 – be it the original air-cooled 911 or with the later water-cooled 996 911 model or 997 911 models.

 Despite the Porsche schedule dictating a minor service every two years and a major service every four years, Braunton Engineering recommend at least an engine oil change every year!
 They offer their own simple engine oil and oil filter change (with engine oil and filter analysis) to check for good engine health.
 This simple engine service is separate from the Porsche schedule to help keep alive the Porsche 911 engines which are experiencing over 3000 miles per year.